born2snipe/maven-plugin-build-listener/README.md

 ```
   - Now implement the TimerListener interface

-  - For the plugin to discover your listener you need to use the [@ServiceProvider](http://bits.netbeans.org/dev/javadoc/org-openide-util-lookup/org/openide/util/lookup/ServiceProvider.html) annotation
+  - For the plugin to discover your listener you need to annotate your TimerListener implementation with the [@ServiceProvider](http://bits.netbeans.org/dev/javadoc/org-openide-util-lookup/org/openide/util/lookup/ServiceProvider.html) annotation

 ## How do I add a listener to the plugin?